February 20, 2017

 - 83% of Canadian farmers disagreed that Roundup Ready wheat should be introduced according to a study started in 2004 and published in a peer reviewed article March 2009.
 Overall, the farmers ranked the risks of market loss, corporate control of the food supply, agronomic impact and contamination of non-GM crops much higher than any anticipated production benefits.
 The study: “Farmer knowledge and a priori risk analysis: pre-release evaluation of genetically modified Roundup Ready wheat across the Canadian prairies”, Ian J. Mauro & Stéphane M. McLachlan & Rene C. Van Acker, 20 March 2009, Environmental Science and Pollution Research.

 “Monsanto needs to accept defeat.” said Lucy Sharratt, Coordinator of the Canadian Biotechnology Action Network, a coalition of 18 groups.
 “The industry groups in our three countries are promising to force this product on all of us but today we reiterate our pledge to stop them.” - June 1, 2009 Press Release

+February 2012: Canadian farmers spoke in communities across Australia.
+Australians want to know why Canadian farmers, processors and citizens, worked so hard to keep out GM wheat.
 “As a young farmer, only recently returned to the farm, I have no desire to grow GE wheat, nor do I want my neighbors to grow it.
 Pollen flow, spillage and the many points where contamination can take place would make it impossible for me to grow GE free wheat.
-On every level it is a bad idea.” stated Matt Gehl, 27, who farms over 1600 ha.
+On every level it is a bad idea.” stated Matt Gehl, 27, who farms over 1600 hectares in Canada.